 This macro needs to be defined to nothing when used outside of our build system.

-automatically provides <target>_EXPORTS
+cmake automatically provides <target>_EXPORTS

 compiler definition